Beyond problems with yourself and others, society can often be aligned against you.

 Persecution

-It doesn’t really matter if it’s religious or political, persecution is when a large group is unfairly abusing and punishing a person whose ideas don’t match that group.
+While it can be religious or political, persecution is when a large group is unfairly abusing and punishing a person whose ideas don’t match that group.

 Now, with information technology, the persecution can come through a social media mob or smear campaign.